 Using the information from the Decks.com Stairs Calculator, mark your rise and run on the framing square.
 The above image shows drawing the top step run at 10" and the rise at 6-3/8".

-After laying out your rise and run measurements on your 2x12 stair stringer remove 1" from the back of the top run if you plan on installing a 1" thick riser board.
+After laying out your rise and run measurements on your 2x12 stair stringer, remove 1" from the back of the top run if you plan on installing a 1" thick riser board.

-Example using 5/4x6 decking which is 1" thick.
-Stair rise is 6-3/8", bottom stair stringer rise is 5-3/8".
+The above image is an example using 5/4 x 6 decking which is 1" thick, a stair rise that is 6-3/8" and a bottom stair stringer rise that is 5-3/8".
 The cut line is in red.

-Notice that the stair stinger top step has a 9" run and the next step has a 10" run.
+Notice that the stair stringer top step has a 9" run and the next step has a 10" run.
 The back tread for the top step had to be ripped down to fit the opening.